SimpleCodeByElmir/QA_Automation_Python/README.md

-# QA Automation with Python + Selenium + Pytest
+# QA-engineering
-Contains scripts, pytests, test-cases, checklists and other related to QA things
+Contains scripts, pytests, test-cases, checklists and other related to QA-engineering things both manual and auto(Python+Selenium+Pytest).